Guides

 The Yellow square (XY Plane) lets you move side-to-side and up-down, Cyan (YZ Plane) handles height and depth, and Magenta (XZ Plane) moves side-to-side and forward-back.
 This is perfect for quickly repositioning your model on a surface without worrying about its height.

-Ready to make your model strike a pose?
-The “Rotate” tool (just hit ‘R’) brings up a set of circles around your model, each offering a different way to spin and twist.
+Poses and Animations Button Ready to make your model strike a pose?
+The “Rotate” tool (just hit ‘R’) brings up a set of rings around your model, each offering a different way to spin and twist.
 Just click and drag your preferred circle to get the perfect angle.

 Imagine your model doing a graceful pirouette!
 This circle rotates your model horizontally, like a spinning ballerina.